mnenno/BasicAIClient/README.md

 - has low requirements of JDK and external libraries
 - tested with local inference servers as Ollama and LM Studio
 - tested with OpenAI-compatible remote API providers as Groq and OpenRouter
-- tested with OpenAI and Anthropic
+- tested with OpenAI, Anthropic and Mistral
 - supported API features: temperature, streaming, JSON mode, function/tool calling, structured output (Ollama and OpenAI)
 - a logDetails variable, that shows detailed logging when set to true
 - has an optional API configuration manager for multiple API providers with a resource file in JSON format